davidtkramer/typical-data/README.md

 ## The Problem

 [Mock Service Worker](https://github.com/mswjs/msw) makes it easy to create mock APIs and helps you avoid testing implementation details by eliminating repetitive request mocking in your tests.
-But removing API mocking from your tests can make it harder to customize the data returned by your API on test-by-test basis.
+But removing API mocking from your tests can make it harder to customize the data returned by your API on a test-by-test basis.
 Hard-coded fixtures can be cumbersome and endpoint overriding is verbose and re-introduces api mocking into your tests.

 ## The Solution